-We have completely re-engineered the whole riser system and added a set of trimmers on the rear risers.
-Through the opening of the trimmers the angle of attack can be reduced, allowing better penetration in a headwind, better launching and climbing when towing, higher sinking when flying with Big Ears and higher speed when flying with a light passenger.
+We have completely re-engineered the whole riser system and added a set of positive- and negative-trimmers on the rear risers.
+Through the trimmers the angle of attack can be adjusted, allowing better penetration in a headwind, better launching and climbing when towing, higher sinking when flying with Big Ears and higher speed when flying with a light passenger.